chengts95/rustpower/Readme.md

-**Repository Name: rspower**

-# RSPower
+**RustPower**

-RSPower is a power flow calculation library written in Rust, designed to perform steady-state analysis on electrical power systems.
+RustPower is a power flow calculation library written in Rust, designed to perform steady-state analysis on electrical power systems.

 ## Current Features